Reduce Student Loan Debt While in College

 13. Save on Textbooks

-Tuition and room/board aren’t the only college expenses you’ll have.
-Depending on your classes, the cost of textbooks can quickly add up, especially if you buy new.
-Recent information from College Board found students spent approximately $1,290 on textbooks and supplies per year.
-Buying used textbooks, opting for a digital version, or sharing with a classmate can help reduce costs.
-You can also check the school’s library to see if required books are available for check out or if you can use them while in the library.
+Buying used textbooks, renting textbooks, opting for a digital version or sharing with a classmate can help reduce costs.
+You can also check the school’s library to see if required books are available for checkout or if you can use them while you’re in the library.

-Resell your books at the end of the semester to recoup some of your money.
+You can often resell your books at the end of the semester to recoup some of your money.
 Finding a buyer on your own could result in higher sale value than if you took them back to the campus bookstore.

 Plan for the Future